-The Polaris Project participants have been hosting weekly webinars in preparation for their expedition.
+The Polaris Project participants hosted weekly webinars in preparation for their expedition.
 A public presentation given by Andy Bunn on climate change is now available in the PolarConnect Archives.

 Mark Paricio is a national board certified science teacher at Smoky Hill High School in Aurora, Colorado, where his guiding principle is that "Science, like life, is NOT a spectator sport."
 Having worked as a chemical and environmental engineer in the nuclear industry prior to teaching, Mark stresses using a multidisciplinary approach to learning about and solving scientific problems.
 To this end, Mark has worked to create opportunities for his students to work with professional engineers to design sustainable buildings and communities, as well as to investigate alternative transportation issues.
 Mark teaches his students to view their world as part of the whole – and that understanding this system is critical if they hope to contribute significantly in their future.
 Mark is excited to bring the experience of his PolarTREC research expedition back to the classroom to inspire students to go out and pursue science in their lives and to make a difference.
 Mark is a past Colorado Physical Science Teacher of the Year.
 When not teaching, Mark is busy traveling with his family or enjoying hiking, skiing, or cycling in the Colorado Mountains.